Ben Shelly: Early life and education

 Shelly lived in Chicago for 16 years, training in heavy equipment maintenance and working as a supervisor for a heavy equipment company.
-Shelly moved back to the Navajo Nation in 1976, and owned a fleet maintenance and mechanic shop.
+He moved back to the Navajo Nation in 1976, and owned a fleet maintenance and mechanic shop.

 Politics

 In 1990, Shelly was chairman of the Dineh Rights Association.

-Navajo Nation Council Delegate
+Navajo Nation Council delegate

-Shelly became the Thoreau Navajo Nation Councilman in 1991, and in 1993 he campaigned for legalized gambling in Navajo areas.
+Shelly became the Thoreau Navajo Nation councilman in 1991, and in 1993 he campaigned for legalized gambling in Navajo areas.

-Shelly became a member of the Transportation and Intergovernmental Relations Committees, and chairman of the Budget and Finance Committee as well as serving 12 years as a McKinley County Commissioner.
+He became a member of the Transportation and Intergovernmental Relations Committees, and chairman of the Budget and Finance Committee as well as serving 12 years as a McKinley County Commissioner.

 He was in the leadership of the National Associations of Counties Organization, where he helped form a Native American coalition of county officials from Apache, Coconino, San Juan of Utah, San Juan of New Mexico, Navajo, Sandoval, and McKinley counties.

 Navajo Nation Vice-President

 In 2006, Navajo Nation President Joe Shirley, Jr. selected Shelly as his running mate in the 2006 presidential election.
 At the time of his selection, President Shirley said of Shelly, "He has the necessary knowledge of our government, and the government outside, He is down to earth and knows the heart of the people.
 He was raised with culture, as I was, on a sheepskin rug."
 Shirley and Shelly won the 2006 Navajo Nation presidential election.
-Shelly was sworn in as Vice President of the Navajo Nation on 9 January 2007.
+Shelly was sworn in as vice president of the Navajo Nation on 9 January 2007.

-Shelly serves on the U.S. Centers for Medicare and Medicaid Services Tribal Technical Advisory Group, leading efforts to amend existing Medicaid laws to ensure that a Certificate of Indian Blood could be used to verify U.S. citizenship.
-Shelly represents the Navajo Nation in budget discussions and formulations for federally funded programs.
+Shelly served on the U.S. Centers for Medicare and Medicaid Services Tribal Technical Advisory Group, leading efforts to amend existing Medicaid laws to ensure that a Certificate of Indian Blood could be used to verify U.S. citizenship.
+Shelly represented the Navajo Nation in budget discussions and formulations for federally-funded programs.
 In 2007, he led a Navajo delegation in consultative budget deliberations with the U.S. Office of Management and Budget.

-Although Navajo Nation elections are officially non-partisan, Shelly is a registered Democrat active in state politics in New Mexico, Arizona, and Utah.
-He works with the New Mexico state legislature and the governor's office to fund capital improvement projects on the Navajo Nation.
+Although Navajo Nation elections are officially non-partisan, Shelly was a registered Democrat active in state politics in New Mexico, Arizona, and Utah.
+He worked with the New Mexico state legislature and the governor's office to fund capital improvement projects on the Navajo Nation.
 New Mexico Governor Bill Richardson appointed Shelly to his Tribal Economic Development Task Force.

-Shelly is also an opponent of Senate Bill 1690 which would allow San Juan County, Utah Navajos to be their own trustee, managing their own resources by way of a nonprofit organization structure, without interference from the Navajo Nation.
+Shelly was also an opponent of Senate Bill 1690 which would allow San Juan County, Utah Navajos to be their own trustee, managing their own resources by way of a nonprofit organization structure, without interference from the Navajo Nation.
 The tribe has long argued it should be the trustee, sans any federal or state interference.